uglyboyhans/Hlog/README.md

 # Hlog
-A weblog system
+A weblog system.

-I am trying to develope it~
+I am trying to develop it~